 A wrong investment decision can be a costly mistake.
 It requires a lot of experience and analytical capability to make an investment decision for such a complex investment vehicle.
 Therefore, decisions are made with extreme prejudice.

 As the minimum investment sum is high, investors get the best services.
 One such service is getting a customized portfolio and managed by a portfolio manager.

 Hedge fund investments are independent of the market index.
 Hence these are less sensitive to market fluctuations.
 As they rely less on fixed income markets, their portfolio returns are higher.
 This reduces overall portfolio volatility.

 High Minimum Investment: Hedge funds have a high minimum investment, which is not less than INR 1 Crore.
 This makes it impossible for an average investor to invest.

-Hedge funds were introduced in 2012 by SEBI under the SEBI (Alternative Investments Funds) Regulations 2012.
-Hedge funds fall under Category III of AIF in India.
+Hedge funds were introduced in 2012 by Securities and Exchange Board of India .
+It was introduced under the SEBI (Alternative Investments Funds) Regulations 2012.
+It falls under Category III of AIF in India.
 These funds are at a nascent stage and lack regulation right now.

 There are no separate taxation laws for it.
 They come under the taxation of AIF.
 This might be one reason why the hedge fund industry hasn’t picked up pace yet when compared to the industry in the western countries.

 Hedge fund typically is an investment product picked up in India (when compared to 2012 levels) due to a better tech ecosystem and investor confidence in the Indian economy.
 But the tax regulations made last year have been discouraging onshore investors.